nichoth/little-grid/readme.md

 </div>
 ```

-Use `.row-uniform` if all columns are equal width.
+Use `.row-uniform` when all columns are equal width

 ```html
 <div class="wrapper">